zaufi/zaufi.github.com/_posts/2014-01-29-kate-c++-stuff.md

 Since a long time ago <del>in a galaxy far, far away</del> Pâté has the `expand` plugin.
 The (initial) idea behind was quite simple: user writes a function which returns a string to be inserted into a document (by _Expand_ action) instead of a corresponding function name under cursor.
 Expand functions may have parameters.
-Running in a context of emebbed Python, that functions may have an access to kate's API.
+Running in a context of embedded Python, that functions may have an access to kate's API.
 The other benefit: this is still a (full functional) Python with a lot of third party libraries.